Time Spent Using Smartphones (2023 Statistics)

 This number has increased by between 300 million and 800 million each year.
 And hit an estimated 6.57 billion in 2022.

-By 2027, there are expected to be 7.69 billion smartphone subscriptions - just 200 million shy of the current global population.
+By 2027, there will be an estimated 7.69 billion smartphone subscriptions – just 200 million shy of the current global population.

 Given these projections and the above data, increased smartphone screen time for the foreseeable future appears almost inevitable.